pingcap/docs/sql-non-prepared-plan-cache.md

 ## Performance benefits

 In internal tests, enabling the non-prepared plan cache feature can achieve significant performance benefits in most TP scenarios.
 However, it also introduces some additional performance overhead, including determining whether the query is supported and parameterizing the query.
-If this feature cannot support the majority of queries in your workload, enabling it might actually impact performance.
+If this feature cannot support the majority of queries in your workload, enabling it might actually adversely affect performance.

 In this case, you need to observe the `non-prepared` metric in the **Queries Using Plan Cache OPS** panel and the `non-prepared-unsupported` metric in the **Plan Cache Miss OPS** panel on Grafana.
 If most queries are not supported and only a few can hit the plan cache, you can disable this feature.